What is Lyme Neuroborreliosis? Lyme Brain

 Famous people are coming out with their stories about undiagnosed Lyme Disease.

-How do these bacteria work to disrupt the central nervous system?
+How do these bacteria work to disrupt your central nervous system?

 “After transmission has occurred, bacteria will begin to migrate through the body via the bloodstream or lymphatic system.
 Of the two, the lymphatic system provides Borrelia with easy access to the central nervous system, allowing the bacterial particles to cross the blood-brain barrier and infiltrate cerebrospinal fluid (CSF).
 The invasion of CSF by Borrelia triggers an inflammatory response in the central nervous system, manifesting with the characteristic symptoms of LNB.” https://www.verywellhealth.com/lyme-neuroborreliosis-4581590